What Is the Red in Steak?

 Mistake #1: Assuming Red Means Fresh

 A bright red steak doesn’t automatically mean it’s fresh.
-As mentioned earlier, some packaging uses carbon monoxide to maintain that color.
-The meat could be weeks old and still look red.
+Still, as mentioned earlier, some packaging uses carbon monoxide to maintain that color.
+Which means the meat could be weeks old and still look red.
 Freshness is better judged by smell, texture, and sell-by dates — not color alone.

 Mistake #2: Thinking Brown